Spanish Phone Conversation Shortcuts: 21 Versatile Phone Phrases

 11. ¿Quién habla?

-Explanations and Transitions
+Explanations and Transitions in Spanish Phone Conversations

 12. Llamo para…

 This literally means “I’m calling for…” Usually, it’s followed up with a verb to explain why you’re calling.
-For instance, llamo para hablar con Juan means “I’m calling to speak to Juan.”
+For instance, llamo para hablar con Juan means, “I’m calling to speak to Juan.”

 13. Un momento

-14. Se ha equivocado
+14. Número equivocado

-15. Me he equivocado de número
+15. Se ha equivocado de número

-This means “I have mistaken the number,” but it’s used like “I have the wrong number.”
+This means “You have mistaken the number,” but it’s used like “You have the wrong number.”
+It uses the formal tense in order to be polite to the caller.

 16. ¿Puedo dejar un recado?